7shi/dante-la-el/Inferno/MT/compare-en.md

 "O honor and light of the other poets,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">82</td><td>
-O honor and light of the other poets
+"O honor and light of the other poets,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">82</td><td>
-"O of the other poets honor and light,
+"O honor and light of the other poets,
 </td></tr>
 <tr><td>DeepL</td><td align="right">82</td><td>
 "O of the other poets honour and light,